Gizachew29/getting-and-cleaning-data-coursera-project/README.md

 - `run_analysis.R` an R script that was used to download the original data and create the `tidy_data.txt`.
 - `tidy_data.txt` contains the final data from `run_analysis.R`.

-Please see `CodeBook.md` for details pertaining to the variables and transformations on `tidy_data.txt`
+Please see `CodeBook.md` for details pertaining to the variables and transformations on `tidy_data.txt`.

 ### Study Design